-Network Security architects along with their core responsibilities, additionally required to be efficient in seamless communication with other members of the team to tackle the situations of security breach.
+Network Security architects along with their core responsibilities are additionally required to be efficient in seamless communication with other members of the team to tackle the situations of a security breach.

 Security architects are frequently entrusted with managing teams of information technology experts and are responsible for articulating and disseminating computer security policies and procedures within a company.